TUdby/RSA-Educational/README.md

 below.
 The steps are this.

  1. Choose two different prime numbers.
- 2. Multiply them together to get our number n
+ 2. Multiply them together to get our number n.
- 3. then use them to also find phi of n (more on this next section).
+ 3. Use them to also find phi of n (more on this next section).
  4. Choose an exponent e that is relatively prime to phi of n.
- 5. Find the inverse of e mod phi of n, this is our decryption exponent d
+ 5. Find the inverse of e mod phi of n, this is our decryption exponent d.
  6. Our keys are composed of e, d, and n.

 <p align="center">